wakebit/cycle-bridge/README.md

 ```
 Manually defined schema should be presented as array.
 It will be passed to `\Cycle\ORM\Schema` constructor.
 See more [here](https://cycle-orm.dev/docs/advanced-manual/1.x/en).

+### Custom schema compilation pipeline
-Also, you can redefine the ORM schema compilation generators in the `cycle.php` `orm.schema.generators` config key:
+You can redefine the ORM schema compilation generators in the `cycle.php` `orm.schema.generators` config key:
 ```php
 use Wakebit\CycleBridge\Schema\Config\SchemaConfig;